marcelomoraes28/fbroadrunner/README.md

 ## Using

-To start use the library you shall setting env FB_APP_ID with your facebook app id.
+To start use the library you can setting env FB_APP_ID with your facebook app id.

 ### Publication parameteres (extracted by [Facebook](https://developers.facebook.com/docs/sharing/reference/feed-dialog))
 ![alt text](fb_publisher.png)